NREL/HPC/languages/python/openai_rllib/README.md

 ssh <username>@eagle.hpc.nrel.gov
 ```

-## 2<sup>nd</sup> step: Set up Anaconda environment
+### 2<sup>nd</sup> step: Set up Anaconda environment

-Use the `env_example.yml` file to create the new Anaconda environment.
-You can install the environment to the directory of your choosing.
+The repo [provides](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/env_example.yml) the `env_example.yml` file.
+Use it to create a new Anaconda environment at a directory of your choosing.
 There are three main directories on Eagle where you can install the new environment, namely `/home`, `/scratch`, and `/projects`.
-Depending on your needs, you have to choose one of those three.
 Please go to [NREL HPC resources page](https://nrel.github.io/HPC/) to find more information about [the various Eagle directories](https://nrel.github.io/HPC/languages/python/NREL_python.html) and [how to create new Anaconda environments](https://nrel.github.io/HPC/languages/python/conda.html).

-For example:

-Create a directory `/scratch/$USER/github-repos/` if you don't have one already, clone the repo there, and `cd` to the repo directory.
-It is recommended that you create a directory where all your Anaconda environments will reside, e.g. `/scratch/$USER/conda-envs/`.
-Assuming you want to install the environment on your `scratch` directory, you can do the following:
+***Example:***

+Begin by createing a subdirectory `/scratch/$USER/github-repos/`, `cd` there and clone the repo.
+Assuming you want to install your new environment in your `scratch` directory, you may want to create a directory that will contain all your Anaconda environments, e.g. `/scratch/$USER/conda-envs/`:
 ```
 conda env create --prefix=/scratch/$USER/conda-envs/myenv -f env_example.yml
 ```
-After the successful creation of your environment, you will be ready to use it for your experiments.

-## 3<sup>rd</sup> step: Run OpenAI Gym on a single node/single core
+### 3<sup>rd</sup> step: Run OpenAI Gym on a single node/single core

-Now that the environment is created, you have to make sure everything is working correctly.
-In the case of OpenAI Gym, you can test your installation by running a small example using one of the standard Gym environments like `CartPole-v0`.
+After installation is complete, make sure everything is working correctly.
+You can test your installation by running a small example using one of the standard Gym environments (e.g. `CartPole-v0`).

-You begin by activating the enironment and start a Python session:
+Activate the enironment and start a Python session
 ```
 module purge
 conda activate /scratch/$USER/conda-envs/myenv